sparkfabrik/company-playbook/content/resources/seniority-acc-cne-architect.md

 ## Business impacts

-You identify the value behind a requirement and orient your work towards the delivery of that value, matching our technical and human standards.
+* You analyze the state of the art and blaze the trail to novel, advanced solutions, taking into account contextual and technical constraints.

 <span class='score only-print'>